ReasonVienna/partner-events/README.md

-# partner-events
-A list of Events from Partners with Discount Codes
+List of events from partners with discount codes.
+In case you are interested about ReasonVienna meetups please checkout https://www.meetup.com/Reason-Vienna

 #### dotJS (2017-11-30 - 2017-12-01)